-Pending disposition of an appeal, the return of the juvenile to the custody of the parent or guardian of the juvenile, with or without conditions, should issue in every case unless the court orders otherwise.
-When the court has found that a juvenile has suffered physical abuse and that the individual responsible for the abuse has a history of violent behavior, the court shall consider the opinion of the mental health professional who performed the evaluation under G.S.
+13 14 Pending disposition of an appeal, the return of the juvenile to the custody of the parent or guardian of the juvenile, with or without conditions, should issue in every case unless the court orders otherwise.
+When the court has found that a juvenile has suffered physical abuse and that the individual responsible for the abuse has a history of violent behavior, the court shall give considerable weight to the opinion of the mental health professional who performed the evaluation under G.S.
 7B-503(b) before returning the juvenile to the custody of that individual.
 For compelling reasons which must be stated in writing, the court may enter a temporary order affecting the custody or placement of the juvenile as the court finds to be in the best interests of the juvenile or the State.
 The provisions of subsections (b), (c), and (d) of G.S.
-7B-905 shall apply to any order entered under this section which provides for the placement or continued placement of a juvenile in foster care."
+7B-905 shall apply to any order entered under this care."

 Section 9.
-This act becomes effective October 1, 1999, and applies to petitions filed on or after that date.
+This act becomes effective July 1, 1999, and applies to petitions filed on or after that date.